Rehabilitation & therapy through adaptive sports for wounded warriors

 During our golf clinics we will employ a teach, play, compete cycle to be repeated each clinic session.
 In this way you will learn how, demonstrate how, and finally compete against your fellow clinic mates.

-The GIVE Foundation (Golf for Injured Veterans Everywhere) is a not-for-profit organization to provide a structured golf program for injured Iowa Veterans who use the Iowa City VA Health Care System.
+The GIVE Foundation is a not-for-profit organization to provide a structured golf program for injured Iowa veterans who use the Iowa City VA Health Care System and VA Central Iowa Health Care System.
 The golf program is comprised of four phases of training for injured veterans to participate in to enhance injured veterans’ mental, social, physical, and emotional well-being; and improve their quality of life.

 More of our troops are returning home with life altering combat injuries, and the one thing we can give them is that familiar game of golf.
 Golf gives injured troops the confidence to regain an active lifestyle and provides hope for a brighter future.